ryoqun/solana/docs/src/implemented-proposals/abi-management.md

 When the ABI digest check is run, it dynamically computes an ABI digest by recursively digesting the ABI of fields of the ABI item, by re-using the `serde`'s serialization functionality, proc macro and generic specialization.
-And then, the check `assert!`s that it finalized digest value is identical as what is specified in the `frozen_abi` attribute.
+And then, the check `assert!`s that its finalized digest value is identical as what is specified in the `frozen_abi` attribute.

-To realize that, it creates a sample instance of the type and a custom `Serializer` instance for `serde` to recursively traverse its fields as if serializing the sample for real.
+To realize that, it creates an example instance of the type and a custom `Serializer` instance for `serde` to recursively traverse its fields as if serializing the example for real.
 This traversing must be done via `serde` to really capture what kinds of data actually would be serialized by `serde`, even considering custom non-`derive`d `Serialize` trait implementations.

 # The ABI digesting process

 This part is a bit complex.
-There is three inter-depending parts: `AbiExample`, `AbiDigester` and `AbiDigest`.
+There is three inter-depending parts: `AbiExample`, `AbiDigester` and `AbiEnumVisitor`.

-First, the generated test creates a sample instance of the digested type with a trait called `AbiExample`, which should be implemented for all of digested types, much like `Serialize`.
+First, the generated test creates an example instance of the digested type with a trait called `AbiExample`, which should be implemented for all of digested types like the `Serialize` and return `Self` like the `Default` trait.
 Usually, it's provided via generic trait specialization for most of common types.
 Also it is possible to `derive` for `struct` and `enum` and can be hand-written if needed.

 The custom `Serializer` is called `AbiDigester`.
-And when it's called by `serde` to serialize some data, it recursively collects ABI information as much as possible. `AbiDigester`'s internal state for the ABI item digest is updated differentially depending on the type of data.
-This logic is held by yet another trait called `AbiDigest`.
-This again should be implemented for all digested types.
-This is already provided for all of types and uses cases and should not be overridden.
+And when it's called by `serde` to serialize some data, it recursively collects ABI information as much as possible. `AbiDigester`'s internal state for the ABI digest is updated differentially depending on the type of data.
+This logic is specifically redirected via with a trait called `AbiEnumVisitor` for each `enum` type.
+As the name suggests, there is no need to implement `AbiEnumVisitor` for other types.

 To summarize this interplay, `serde` handles the recursive serialization control flow in tandem with `AbiDigester`.
-The test entry point and `AbiDigester` uses `AbiExample` recursively to create a sample object hierarchal graph.
-And `AbiDigester` uses `AbiDigest` to inquiry the actual ABI information using acquired samples.
+The initial entry point in tests and child `AbiDigester`s use `AbiExample` recursively to create an example object hierarchal graph.
+And `AbiDigester` uses `AbiEnumVisitor` to inquiry the actual ABI information using the constructed sample.

 `Default` isn't enough for `AbiExample`.
 Various collection's `::default()` is empty, yet, we want to digest them with actual items.
-And, ABI digesting can't be realized only with `AbiDigest`. `AbiExample` is required because an actual instance of type is needed to actually traverse the data via `serde`.
+And, ABI digesting can't be realized only with `AbiEnumVisitor`. `AbiExample` is required because an actual instance of type is needed to actually traverse the data via `serde`.

 On the other hand, ABI digesting can't be done only with `AbiExample`, either.
-`AbiDigest` is required because all variants of an `enum` cannot be traversed just with a single variant of it as a ABI sample.
+`AbiEnumVisitor` is required because all variants of an `enum` cannot be traversed just with a single variant of it as a ABI example.

 Digestable information: